eezy18x/password-strength-checker/README.md

-# 🔐 Human-Like Password Strength Checker
+# 🔐 Password Strength Checker

 This is an advanced Python-based password strength checker that goes beyond basic rules.
 It analyzes passwords the way a real attacker might — detecting patterns, estimating crack time, checking for breaches, and more.